RichardsGroup/AGN_DataChallenge/getting_started/README.md

 - xmmlssMultiWavelengthTable.parquet: A table of multiwavelength data for the objects included in the XMM-LSS `Object` table
 - lc_feats.yml: A dictionary describing the various features derived from light curves.
 You can also find this file in the 'docs' folder.
 - mv_cols.yml: A dictionary definitions for the columns in the multiwavelength table(s).
 You can also find this file in the 'docs' folder.
+- **cutouts/**: The folder hosting the pre-generated thumbnails/cutouts.

 #### A few notebooks guiding you through this dataset: